Arcos Dorados Holdings: Sustainable food sourcing

-Globally, McDonald’s has worked with animal welfare expert, Dr. Temple Grandin, since the mid-1990s to help ensure animals in the supply chain are properly cared for.
+Globally, McDonald's has worked with animal welfare expert Temple Grandin since the mid-1990s to help ensure animals in the supply chain are properly cared for.
 McDonald's is currently in discussion with its pork suppliers to explore ways to phase out gestation stalls for pigs and is working with producers and suppliers to develop traceability systems to prove that the meat it buys is not from farms that use gestation stalls.

-McDonald’s became a member of the Global Roundtable for Sustainable Beef (GRSB) in 2012.
+McDonald's became a member of the Global Roundtable for Sustainable Beef (GRSB) in 2012.
 The group is working to advance the sustainable production of beef through the commitment of stakeholders in the beef value chain.

 Supply chain

-All of Arcos Dorado's food and paper suppliers comply with McDonald’s Supplier Workplace Accountability policy, which stipulates that workers are compensated and treated fairly, work in safe conditions and produce high-quality foods and packaging.

-Arcos Dorados also surveys and audits its suppliers in Latin America and the Caribbean to ensure their operations meet McDonald’s quality, health and safety standards. based on globally recognized, established industry standards including the International Organization for Standardization (ISO), the British Retail Consortium (BRC), and the Hazard Analysis Critical Control Plan (HACCP).
+All of Arcos Dorado's food and paper suppliers comply with McDonald's Supplier Workplace Accountability policy, which stipulates that workers are compensated and treated fairly, work in safe conditions and produce high-quality foods and packaging.
+Arcos Dorados also surveys and audits its suppliers in Latin America and the Caribbean to ensure their operations meet McDonald's quality, health and safety standards. based on globally recognized, established industry standards including the International Organization for Standardization (ISO), the British Retail Consortium (BRC), and the Hazard Analysis Critical Control Plan (HACCP).

 Reducing consumption

 McDonald's restaurants use a significant amount of energy, specifically in cold storage to protect food safety.
 During the past several years, Arcos Dorados implemented a restaurant maintenance strategy to reduce water consumption, energy utilization where possible, and waste reduction at its restaurants.
 As one example, the company developed a collection and storage system for the water generated through condensation from the air conditioning equipment.
 They used the collected water to clean external areas and to water plants, reducing daily water consumption at one restaurant in Brazil from 8,000 liters to 6,800 liters.